+Pursuant to

-Pursuant to the Presidential Memorandum of Notification of 17 September 2001" (Appendix E), which are discussed below.
-Prior to the DCI Guidelines, Headquarters provided guidance via informal briefings and electronic communications, to include cables from CIA Headquarters, to the field.
-Because the level of guidance was largely site-specific, this Report discusses the pre-January 2003 detention and interrogation guidance in the sections addressing specific detention facilities.
+(Appendix E), which are discussed below.
+Prior to the DCI Guidelines.
+Head-quarters provided guidance via informal briefings and electronic communications, to include cables from CIA Headquarters, to the field.

-51. (TS4 In November 2002, CTC initiated training courses for individuals involved in interrogations.
-In April 2003, OMS consolidated and added to its previously issued informal guidance for the OMS personnel responsible for monitoring the medical condition of detainees.
+51. (TS) In November 2002.
+CTC initiated training courses for individuals involved in interrogations.